-This message uses the HTTP POST method on the target Submit Data endpoint to convey the metadata and the document(s) as a FHIR transaction.
+This message uses the HTTP POST method on the target Submit Data endpoint to convey the metadata and the FHIR Resource(s) as a FHIR transaction.
 The Data Source shall initiate a FHIR "transaction" using a "create" action by sending an HTTP POST request method composed of a FHIR Resource.
 The media type of the HTTP body shall support application/fhir+json and should support application/fhir+xml.
-Additional information on this FHIR implementation pattern is provided in the Submit a Document section under Exchanging Documents in FHIR.
+Additional information on this FHIR implementation pattern is provided in the Submit a Document section and the Submit Data section section in the CA:FeX FHIR Implementation Guide.